 In the Apocalypse, it’s important to be fastidious, no matter what.
 Routine in time of looming tragedy is a comfort, and a clean pineal gland sounds nice.
 If we go down with the ship, we’re going down as perfect as George Clooney’s hair.

-Sitting in Waffle House this morning, this almost cried when “Freebird” came on the jukebox.
+Sitting in Waffle House this morning, this writer almost cried when “Freebird” came on the jukebox.
 An old African-American man sat eating at the counter, wearing a utilitarian work shirt and fancy cowboy hat riding high just like our own magical Grandaddy wore his.

 This man had probably started fixing things at 6am, and was going to continue to fix more things until nightfall, and he’d never ever get mad or irritated by anything or anybody, just like our own magical Grandaddy … and then “Freebird” came on the jukebox, and our ironic-generation-self unzipped to reveal the gooey peach-colored mess of actual-Skynrd-loving buck-toothed Southern pipsqueak underneath.